python/cpython/Doc/library/asyncio-eventloop.rst

 .. method:: loop.add_reader(fd, callback, \*args)

-   Start watching the file descriptor *fd* for read availability and call the *callback* with specified arguments.
+   Start monitoring the *fd* file descriptor for read availability and invoke *callback* with the specified arguments once *fd* is available for reading.

 .. method:: loop.remove_reader(fd)

-   Stop watching the file descriptor *fd* for read availability.
+   Stop monitoring the *fd* file descriptor for read availability.

 .. method:: loop.add_writer(fd, callback, \*args)

-   Start watching the file descriptor *fd* for write availability and then call the *callback* with specified arguments.
+   Start monitoring the *fd* file descriptor for write availability and invoke *callback* with the specified arguments once *fd* is available for writing.

    Use :func:`functools.partial` :ref:`to pass keywords
    <asyncio-pass-keywords>` to *func*.

 .. method:: loop.remove_writer(fd)

-   Stop watching the file descriptor *fd* for write availability.
+   Stop monitoring the *fd* file descriptor for write availability.

 See also :ref:`Platform Support <asyncio-platform-support>` section for some limitations of these methods.